 Scott P. McBride

-Mr. McBride’s professional experience includes service as a Patent Examiner for the U.S. Patent and Trademark Office.
+Scott's professional experience includes service examining patents for the U.S. Patent and Trademark Office.

-- Representing a patent infringement plaintiff in two arbitrations in 2001 and 2002 in which the McAndrews client was awarded $166 million, in Advanced Cardiovascular Systems, Inc. v.
+- Representing a patent infringement plaintiff in two arbitrations in which the McAndrews client was awarded $166 million, in Advanced Cardiovascular Systems, Inc. v.
 Medtronic, Inc. & Medtronic AVE, Inc., which at the time was one of the ten largest patent infringement judgments ever awarded.

 - Pretrial and appellate work for a patent infringement defendant in a case in which the McAndrews client was awarded summary judgment of non-infringement in Rexnord Corp. v.
 Laitram Corp.
 (W.D.
 Wis.
 2000).
 Prior to an appeal, the Court dismissed a misappropriation of trade secret claim against the McAndrews client.
 The case was ultimately settled after the Federal Circuit ruled that there were triable issues of fact on infringement.
 Rexnord Corp. v.
 Laitram Corp., 274 F.3d 1336 (Fed.
 Cir.
 2001).